cs544-wisc/f23/p6/README.md

 max_statement.consistency_level = ????
 ```

-Note that W = 1 (`ConsistencyLevel.ONE`) because we prioritize high
+Note that W = 1 (`ConsistencyLevel.ONE`) because we prioritize high write availability.
-write availability.
 The thought is that real sensors might not have
-much space to save old data that hasn't been uploaded, so we want to
-accept writes whenever possible.
+much space to save old data that hasn't been uploaded, so we want to accept writes whenever possible.

 Choose R so that R + W > RF.
-We want to avoid a situation where a
-`StationMax` returns a smaller temperature than one previously added
+We want to avoid a situation where a `StationMax` returns a smaller temperature than one previously added
-with `RecordTemps`; it would be better to return an error message if
+with `RecordTemps`; it would be better to return an error message if necessary.
-necessary.

-If execute of either prepared statement raises a `ValueError` or
-`cassandra.Unavailable` exception, `server.py` should return a
+If execute of either prepared statement raises a `ValueError` or `cassandra.Unavailable` exception, `server.py` should return a
 response with the `error` string set to something informative.

-Choose one of your three containers and start running `server.py`
-there, alongside one of the already-running Cassandra nodes.
-You
-could choose one of the containers and do something like this:
+Making sure to save your `server.py`, startup the server by running the command:
 ```
-docker exec -it ???? python3 /notebooks/server.py
+docker exec -it <main_container> python3 /notebooks/server.py
 ```

 ### Client

+Once the server is running, we will connect to from our juypter notebook.
+In Part 2 of the notebook, fill out the cell with the comment
+`Connect to the server` to create the client and the stub.

+Then implement the `simulate_sensor` function (having comment `TODO: gRPC client simulation`) which takes in a `sensor_id` and then sends
+data from that sensor to the server.
+You can find the temperature data for all of the sensors `/datasets/station_temp_data.csv` and it is a CSV file having
+4 columns: [`station_id`, `date`, `type`, `value`].
+The `type` field specifies what kinda of data it is: `TMIN` (Min temperature) or `TMAX` (Max temperature).
+Your implementation should ensure that for a given `sensor_id`, it should only record data for days for which we have both the `TMIN` and `TMAX` values.

 Write a function `simulate_sensor(station)` that acts like a sensor,
 sending reporting temperature data to the server.
 Use it to send data